sprblm/dots-patterns/patterns/network-health-indicator.md

 it's been since a device has seen another, helping users understand if their data is safely replicated to another device and they can turn off their computer.

-### Examples
+## Examples

-- uTorrent client
+- uTorrent
-- IPFS daemon
+- IPFS
-- Syncthing GUI
+- Syncthing

 ## Why Choose Network Heath Indicator?